-Website accessibility involves strategically using design and code to make the content of your online store available for all users, whether they live with an impairment or not.
+Website accessibility involves strategically using design and code to make the content on your online store available for all users, whether they live with an impairment or not.
 A significant part of accessibility is also how you create, design, and display content.

-There are three levels of WCAG 2.1: A, AA and AAA.
+There are three levels of WCAG 2.1: A, AA, and AAA.
 To be fully compliant, you must meet both A and AA criteria.*

 The problem is that it can be hard to decipher the wording or meaning of each criteria.
 It also isn’t crystal clear if a website meets them or not.